 • several boroughs in West and South-West London and the Elmbridge and Spelthorne districts of Surrey (discovered 2006)

 • Bromley and Croydon Boroughs in South London (2012)

 • Pangbourne in West Berkshire (2010)

-It is no longer possible to eradicate the West and South-West London outbreak, but we and our partners are working hard to minimise its population, spread and impact as much as possible.
+We believe is not currently possible to eradicate the largest, West and South-West London/Surrey outbreak, but we and our partners are working hard to minimise its size, spread and impact as much as possible.